5 Critical Elements of a Successful Personal Insolvency Agreement (And Why Most Fail Without Professional Help)

 What works:

-A lump-sum offer funded by asset sale or third-party contribution
+A lump-sum offer funded by asset sale or third-party contribution.

-Sustainable instalments backed by cash flow evidence
+Sustainable instalments backed by cash flow evidence.

 TTJ helps you benchmark your offer against industry norms and ensures the numbers make sense.